-Protectiveness Statement(s) Operable Unit: 06 Protectiveness Determination: Short-term Protective Protectiveness The remedy at soil and ground for the remedy protectiveness: Protectiveness Statement: The remedy at OU06 (Areas 29 and K) currently protects human health and the environment because soil and groundwater have been remediated to achieve ROD-based cleanup levels.
-However, in order for the remedy to be protective in the long-term, the following action needs to be taken to ensure protectiveness: Evaluation of the appropriate means of documenting LUCs at the FAA.
+Protectiveness Statement(s) Operable Unit: 06 Protectiveness Determination: Short-term Protective Protectiveness Statement: The remedy at OU06 (Areas 29 and K) currently protects human health and the environment because soil and groundwater have been remediated to achieve ROD-based cleanup levels.
+However, in order for the remedy to be protective in the long-term, the following action needs to be taken to ensure protectiveness: luation of the appropriate means of documenting LUCs at the FAA.
+Formance of a remedial investigation of PFAS associated with Areas 29/K.